CivicActions/guidebook/practice-areas/engineering/security-compliance.md

 ## Security Policy

 All engineers understand and abide by the [CivicActions Information Security Policy](../../company-policies/security.md).
-Further, we have taken care in following all the steps laid out in the [Security Training](../../company-policies/new-hire-orientation/security-training.md).
+Further, we take care to follow the guidance in the [Security Training](../../company-policies/new-hire-orientation/security-training.md).

 In particular: